mendix/docs/content/deployment/sap-cloud-platform/deploy-a-mendix-app-to-sap-cloud-platform.md

 * Connectivity Service
 * ObjectStore (S3)

-When using the [Mendix Developer Portal](/developerportal/deploy/sap-cloud-platform), these services will be automatically instantiated and bound to the application.
+It is recommended that you use the instructions for deploying through the [Mendix Developer Portal](/developerportal/deploy/sap-cloud-platform).
+If you do this, these services will be automatically instantiated and bound to the application.

 ### 2.1 Trial Account